deawx/php-csv/README.md

 }
 ```

-Will change accessor, pass values to Reader class various formats with CSV and parseable it.
+By changing accessor, it can parse various formats as CSV with passing to Reader.
-PHPCsv provide `FileAccessor`, `StringAccessor` and `FastStringAccessor` only.
+PHPCsv only provides `FileAccessor`, `StringAccessor`, and `FastStringAccessor`.

 ```php
 <?php